 MONDAYS: The lady or gentleman behind the brand!
 Mondays are a great day to share a little more you.
 And not just the typical selfie, but an action shot of you living and breathing your personal brand.

 TUESDAYS: Technology and Business Organization.
 Each Tuesday, you’ll be prompted to capture and share a business resource, be it your favorite tech, your calendar system, or your tangible tools.
 Tuesdays are for supporting HOW you do what you do by focusing on the tools and resources you use to manage and maintain your brand.

 WEDNESDAYS: Client Project and Professional Workflow.
-Take the mid week to share a behind the scenes glance at you creative process.
+Take the midweek to share a behind the scenes glance at your creative process.
 Be it featuring a recent client project, a particular phase in your workflow, or your creative materials in action (workbooks, notebooks, post-its etc… This helps your followers envision not only HOW you work, but WHO you work with so they can then begin to picture themselves working with you too.

 SUNDAYS: A Sunday well spent set you up for a week of content.
 How do you prep for your new week to begin?
 Do you have any specific routine for your work week?
 Or are you family focused on the weekends?

 So, what do you say? (in the voice of Barney Stinson of ‘How I Met Your Mother’)…

 Be sure to start with prompt 1: “Your Introduction” so all the fellow creatives partaking in our little challenge can get to know you and what you’re all about, and then jump right into today’s challenge: Calendar, Schedule, To-Do List!
 A new month means new schedule.
 How do you organize your time and track your monthly brand growth?

 I’d love to follow along with you as you brand your Instagram and partake in our epic #InstaBrand, so comment below and include your IG handle so I can find you and help expand your brand this month on Instagram.